rtmigo/prefnotifiers_flutter/README.md

 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");
 ```

 Reading is is not finished yet.
-But we already can access `theParameter.value`.
+But we already can access `param.value`.
 By default, it returns `null`.
 We can use it in synchronous code:

 ```dart